nafizjiwa/React2.0/README.md

 	document.getElementById(‘NodesIdValue’).
 ComponentToRender – const JSX = ( <h1>Render Me at the Target Node</> );
 JSX and JavaScript difference
-Use className not class using camelCase eg. onClick
+Use className not class in camelCase eg. onClick

 |2 ways to create/define a React component||
 |:---:|:--:|